warisdgk/android_herokuapp/README.md

 # What's in this app?

 I have used the MVP pattern besides the Retrofit client libaray for Network Calling.
-This app utlilizes the herokuapp Open API given here: https://ghibliapi.herokuapp.com/films and the documentation here:https://ghibliapi.herokuapp.com/#section/Studio-Ghibli-API
+This app utlilizes the jsonplaceholder Open API given here: http://jsonplaceholder.typicode.com/posts

-App fetches the data from the given API above and shows the listing of Movies in a simple Single Screen having recyclerView.
+App fetches the data from the given API above and shows the listing of Posts in a simple Single Screen having recyclerView.

 # Dependencies Required